 Language requirements are listed below by field:

 Three years of modern Chinese, or the equivalent demonstrated by the department's placement exam, are required for completion of the degree.
-Students who remain in the program after satisfying this requirement are strongly encouraged to continue language study throughout their time in the program, either at more advanced levels of Chinese or through study of an additional East Asian language.
+Students who remain in the program after satisfying this requirement are expected to continue language study throughout their time in the program, either at more advanced levels of Chinese or through study of an additional East Asian language.
 Study of classical Chinese is strongly encouraged, especially for students concentrating in literature or premodern history.

 Three years of modern Japanese, or the equivalent demonstrated by the department's placement exam, are required for completion of the degree.
-Students who remain in the program after satisfying this requirement are strongly encouraged to continue language study throughout their time in the program, either at more advanced levels of Japanese or through study of an additional East Asian language.
+Students who remain in the program after satisfying this requirement are expected to continue language study throughout their time in the program, either at more advanced levels of Japanese or through study of an additional East Asian language.
 Study of classical Japanese is strongly encouraged, especially for students concentrating in literature or premodern history.

 Three years of Korean, or the equivalent demonstrated by the department's placement exam, are required for completion of the degree.
-Students who remain in the program after satisfying this requirement are strongly encouraged to continue language study throughout their time in the program, either at more advanced levels of Korean or through study of an additional East Asian language.
+Students who remain in the program after satisfying this requirement are expected to continue language study throughout their time in the program, either at more advanced levels of Korean or through study of an additional East Asian language.

 Two years of modern Tibetan are required.
 Study of classical Tibetan is strongly encouraged, especially for students concentrating in literature or history before 1950.
-Students who remain in the program after satisfying this requirement are strongly encouraged to continue language study throughout their time in the program, either at more advanced levels of Tibetan or through study of Chinese.
+Students who remain in the program after satisfying this requirement are expected to continue language study throughout their time in the program, either at more advanced levels of Tibetan or through study of Chinese.

 The Department does not offer advanced standing toward the M.A.